-- Drugs.
+- Drug Therapy.
 Pharmaceutical options called anti-arrhythmics are available to treat Afib.
 Depending on a patient's severity of the disease and heart condition, physicians typically administer these medications in a hospital setting with continuous monitoring.
 If the patient goes back into a normal rhythm, the physician will often prescribe a similar anti-arrhythmic drug to try to prevent a recurrence of Afib.
 The effectiveness of drug therapy varies based on the patient population and the drug being prescribed, among other factors.
 Often, pharmaceuticals to thin the blood (anti-coagulants) are prescribed due to the increased risk of stroke for patients who also have Afib. - Implantable Devices.
 Implantable devices, such as defibrillators and pacemakers, can be effective in reducing the symptoms of Afib episodes, but neither device is intended to treat Afib.
-Patients may continue to experience the adverse effects of Afib as well as some of the symptoms and complications, including dizziness, fatigue, palpitations and stroke because the Afib continues. - □ Catheter Ablation.
+Patients may continue to experience the adverse effects of Afib as well as some of the symptoms and complications, including dizziness, fatigue, palpitations and stroke because the Afib continues. - Catheter Ablation.
 Catheter ablation is a procedure that is typically performed by an electrophysiologist.
 The ablations are made from the inside of the heart using a flexible catheter.
 The heart is reached via a blood vessel, most commonly through the femoral vein.
-In proportion to the prevalence of Afib, only a small number of catheter-based Afib treatments are performed each year in the United States.
+In proportion to the prevalence of Afib, less than 6% of patients receive catheter-based Afib treatments each year in the United States.
+The rate of treatment is even lower for long-standing persistent patients in which less than 1% receive catheter-based Afib treatments.

 We do not promote our products specifically for Afib treatment in the United States, except for the Isolator Synergy System, which may be promoted according to its FDA-approved indication for patients with persistent and long-standing persistent Afib undergoing certain open concomitant procedures.
 During elective open-heart surgical procedures, such as bypass or valve surgery, cardiothoracic surgeons use our ablation systems to treat patients with a pre-existing history of Afib.
-Surgeons use our products to perform cardiac procedures that may vary depending on the length of time a patient has been diagnosed with Afib and whether the patient's Afib is intermittent, known as paroxysmal, or more continuous (non-paroxysmal), which is typically further classified as persistent, long-standing persistent or permanent.
-Patients who have been diagnosed with Afib for a longer duration and have non-paroxysmal forms of Afib generally receive more extensive ablation procedures than patients who have been diagnosed with Afib for a shorter duration or who have paroxysmal Afib.
-Additionally, during an open-heart procedure, physicians may use our AtriClip system to exclude the left atrial appendage.
+Surgeons use our products to perform cardiac procedures that may vary depending on the length of time a patient has been diagnosed with Afib and whether the patient's Afib is intermittent (paroxysmal), or continuous (non-paroxysmal), which is typically further classified as persistent or long-standing persistent.
+Patients who have been diagnosed with Afib for a longer duration and have persistent or long-standing persistent forms of Afib generally receive more extensive ablation procedures than patients who have been diagnosed with Afib for a shorter duration or who have paroxysmal Afib.
+Additionally, during an open-heart procedure, physicians may use our AtriClip system to exclude the LAA.

 For those patients with Afib who do not require a concomitant open-heart surgical procedure, surgeons have used our products for minimally invasive Afib treatment procedures.
-These procedures have generally been performed through minimally invasive incisions without the need to place patients on a heart-lung bypass machine.
-We do not currently have any products with FDA-approved indications for the standalone treatment of Afib.
+These procedures have generally been performed through small incisions without the need to place patients on a heart-lung bypass machine.
+We do not currently have any products with FDA-approved indications for the standalone treatment of Afib, but we have two IDE trials underway at various stages of completion.
+Additionally, during a minimally invasive surgical procedure, physicians may use our AtriClip system to exclude the LAA.